John Farrow: War service

 Despite his flourishing career and recently having become a father for the first time, Farrow was keen to be involved in World War II.
 He went to Vancouver in November 1939 and enlisted in the Royal Canadian Navy.
 He went back to RKO to finish Bill of Divorcement, then joined the navy.
 RKO promised to hold his job when he returned.

 Farrow was appointed lieutenant in March 1940, and was assigned to Naval History and the Controller of Information unit.
-He worked on antisubmarine patrols, and in April 1941, was lrnt to the Royal Navy and appointed to HMS Goshawk naval base in Trinidad, and served as assistant to the Senior British Naval Officer, Curaçao.
+He worked on antisubmarine patrols, and in April 1941, was lent to the Royal Navy and appointed to HMS Goshawk naval base in Trinidad, and served as assistant to the Senior British Naval Officer, Curaçao.
 He contracted typhus fever and returned to Naval Headquarters, Ottawa, in late 1941.

 He was to direct a Canadian war film starring his wife, Maureen O'Sullivan, while on leave, but this did not happen.

 Farrow was invalided out of the Royal Canadian Navy with typhus in January 1942 at the rank of commander, but remained in the naval reserve.
 He was gravely ill when he returned, but was nursed back to health by his wife.
 His illness meant he was unable to return to active service.

 Paramount

 Farrow resumed his directing career at Paramount, whose head of production, Buddy de Sylva, had been impressed by Five Came Back and offered Farrow a contract.
 For the first time, Farrow was directing nothing but A movies.
 The association began brilliantly with Wake Island (1942), which earned him an Oscar nomination for Best Director, and was one of the year's biggest hits.

 Farrow followed it with another war film shot in Canada for Columbia, Commandos Strike at Dawn (1942), which also proved popular.
 China (1943), with Alan Ladd and Loretta Young, was another big hit.

 In February 1943, Farrow signed a long-term contract with Paramount.
 In July 1943, he served as technical consultant for the proposed Royal Canadian Navy show.
 He directed The Hitler Gang (1944), Two Years Before the Mast (filmed 1944, not released until 1946) with Ladd, and You Came Along (1945), from a script co-written by Ayn Rand.

 In May 1945, Farrow was briefly recalled to active duty, travelling to Britain for work in connection with the director of special services.
 Shortly after, he made Calcutta (1947) with Ladd, though it was not released until two years later, to strong box-office receipts.

 Two Years Before the Mast, released in 1946, became the tenth-most popular movie of the year.
 In 1946, Farrow was reportedly writing a biography of Junípero Serra, but it appears to have never been made.

-Ladd was meant to star in Farrow's California (1947), but dropped out over money and was replaced by Ray Milland; it was a big hit.
-Less popular were two films with Sonny Tufts: Blaze of Noon (1947), about flyers, and Easy Come, Easy Go (1947), with Barry Fitzgerald.

 Farrow became an American citizen in July 1947.